 ‘The fact that such a thing as good bad poetry can exist is a sign of the emotional overlap between the intellectual and the ordinary man.
 The intellectual is different from the ordinary man, but only in certain sections of his personality, and even then not all the time.
 But what is the peculiarity of a good bad poem?
 A good bad poem is a graceful monument to the obvious.
 It records in memorable form — for verse is a mnemonic device, among other things — some emotion which very nearly every human being can share. ..however sentimental it may be, its sentiment is ‘true’ sentiment in the sense that you are bound to find yourself thinking the thought it expresses sooner or later; and then, if you happen to know the poem, it will come back into your mind and seem better than it did before. ..’

 That certainly explains why the poem ‘If’ appeals to me.

-More of all this, and the similarities between P G Wodehouse and Heyer, later.
-On this, and on Heyer and trivialisation in popular understanding of UK late eighteenth/early nineteenth century history, I have been anticipated several times.
+On Heyer and the frivolous image created in popular understanding of UK late eighteenth/early nineteenth century history, I have been anticipated several times.
 Here’s one blog post, by the late writer and historian MM Bennets. here